louis-ver/sent/README.md

 ```
 ### Leaving

 When a user closes the application, a `LEAVE` message is broadcast to all other clients on the network.
 This is done to notify others that a peer has left the network and is no longer available to receive files.
-The format is as follows:

 ```
 {"type": "LEAVE",